Applications of representation theory and of explicit units to Leopoldt's conjecture: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Alex Bartel, Werner Bley, Nigel Byott, Tim Dokchitser, Tommy Hofmann, Alexandre Maksoud, Andreas Nickel and Christian Wuthrich for helpful comments and discussions.
 This article is an improved version of one chapter of the PhD thesis of the first-named author \cite[Chapter 3]{PhD-Ferri}, which itself was based on an early draft of this article.
 The PhD studentship of the first-named author was funded by the University of Exeter; he was subsequently supported by an LMS Early Career Fellowship and then by EPSRC grant EP/W52265X/1.

+The authors are grateful to Alex Bartel, Werner Bley, Nigel Byott, Frank Calegari, Tim Dokchitser, Cornelius Greither, Tommy Hofmann, Alexandre Maksoud, Andreas Nickel and Christian Wuthrich for helpful comments and discussions.
+The authors would also like to thank two anonymous referees for their careful reading of the manuscript.

+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any author accepted manuscript version arising.